Tuomas Ollila: HJK Helsinki

 Ollila transferred from Ilves back to his former youth club HJK Helsinki on 3 January 2023 on a two-year deal.
 He made his debut and scored his first goal on 27 January in a 3–0 League cup win against IFK Mariehamn.

 Paris FC

 On 29 January 2024, Ollila signed with French club Paris FC in Ligue 2, on a deal until June 2027, for an undisclosed transfer fee, rumoured to be €400,000.
 On 10 March 2024 in his second appearance, Ollila scored his first goal for his new club, a winning goal in a 1–0 away win against Caen.
 On 29 October 2025, he made his Ligue 1 debut in a match against Lyon.

+Guingamp

+On 27 August 2026, Ollilia joined Ligue 2 club Guingamp on a one-year contract, with an option for a second year.

 International career

 Ollila received his first call-up to Finland senior national team in November 2022, for friendly matches against Norway and North Macedonia.
 He made his debut against North Macedonia on 17 November.